curl/everything-curl/ftp/twoconnections.md

 # Two connections

-FTP uses two TCP connections!
+FTP uses two TCP connections.
 The first connection is setup by the client when it connects to an FTP server, and is called the *control connection*.
 As the initial connection, it gets to handle authentication and changing to the correct directory on the remote server, etc. When the client then is ready to